 Finally, get your content scheduled.
 Make sure that all of your contributors have access to the calendar, so everybody’s aware of deadlines.
 Track who is responsible for creating, editing, and distributing and promoting each piece of content.

-Choose & track your content KPIs
+Choose and track your content KPIs

 Before you publish and distribute content, select the right key performance indicators (KPIs) to measure effectiveness.
 Here are a few to consider based on categories of business goals: